 The Virgin Pledge on Sea Mammals in 2014 was a positive, multi-stakeholder experience that led to significant steps forward in terms of the future for captive whales, dolphins and porpoises (collectively known as cetaceans).
 When we convened stakeholders around this commitment, we also said we’d explore a long term vision for captive cetaceans in tourism.
-This is the next stage in that journey.

 Our vision is for a future in which tourism embraces the complex social and physical needs of cetaceans and their habitats.